mosabami/SmartBrain/README.md

 # SmartBrain
 Website built as a microservice that allows you to upload a picture and it detects where the face is in the picture using Machine learning.
 Get started [here](./smartbrain)
 ![smartbrain screenshot](./media/smartbrain.png)

+This project is based on the app developed as part of the [The Complete Web Developer in 2023: Zero to Mastery course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) but modified to use containers, kubernetes and not require an external API.